ilhambara/try-next-netlify-cms/content/people.md

     info: The biggest problem we run into is going, ‘This is who I am, this is what I’m like, this is how I function’ while failing to notice that you don’t do that anymore. - Neil Gaiman
+    spesification:
+      - Male
+      - Young Spirit
+      - The Show Starter
   - name: Ilham Bara
     age: 22
     avatar: /img/avatarz-tomas.png
     info: Your visions will become clear only when you can look into your own heart.
       Who looks outside, dreams; who looks inside, awakens. - C.G.
 Jung
     link: https://github.com/ilhambara/
+    spesification:
+      - Male
+      - Will Code for A Coffee
 ---